 - The average manager spends 13 hours per month dealing with conflict.

 Forty percent!
 Two out of every five employees have actually left jobs because of this.
-Must we accept a number so high as a price of doing business?
+Must we accept a number so high as the price of doing business?
 Many organizations are hesitant to get into the murk of helping people with their internal lives.
 We’re not therapists, they think, and then deal with toxic conflict by telling employees, “Be more professional.”
 OK, but how?

 It’s rare for people to learn actionable methods for conflict management at any point in their lives.
 And we can’t rely on people’s good instincts, because there’s so much going on “under the hood” during conflict situations.
 These are the times our instincts serve us least well.